 The Technology Transition Initiative (TTI) is a DoD program that helps move technology from a science and Technology (S&T) program into a DoD acquisition programs.
 Congress established it in 2002 to bridge the gap between demonstration and production of S&T funded technology in (10 U.S.C.
 2359a).
-It often takes 2-3 years to obtain procurement funding to buy a product and during that time, many technology projects either become obsolete or are cancelled due to a lack of funding.
-The TTI help prevent this.
+It often takes 2-3 years to obtain procurement funding to buy a product and during that time, many technology projects either become obsolete or are canceled due to a lack of funding.
+The TTI help prevents this.

 Key provisions of the code include:

 - TTI is intended to accelerate the introduction of new technologies into operational capabilities for the armed forces.

 - TTI can successfully demonstrate new technologies in relevant environments.